charan-gangadhari/retail-sales-analysis-python/README.md

 # Retail Sales Analysis using Python

 ## Objective
-The goal of this project is to analyze retail sales data and identify trends across categories, regions, and time.
+To analyze retail sales data and identify trends across categories, regions, and time.

 ## Tools Used
 - Python